 - These feathery friends and more besides may be seen on boat trips, which usually take place on Lake Tagalala, 50 minutes’ drive away – you can also look out for crocs and hippos!

-- And Beho Beho’s treehouse sleep-out experience is ideal for travelers seeking something really special during their time in the Selous.
+- And Beho Beho’s treehouse sleep-out experience is ideal for travelers seeking something really special during their time in Nyerere.
 Designed for two people, it involves a walk from camp to an immense leadwood tree housing an en-suite double bedroom.

 - The house has a canvas roof too, and this can be rolled back so there’s nothing between you and the stars!